Xenon-2/Futaba-Multiprotocol/README.md

 Moving ailerons stick you can change the protocol to be activated(see pictures below).<br />
 Once done you can move down elevator stick or wait 10 seconds to activate the selected protocol.<br />
 See the picture above with radio in flight mode.<br />
-**Important: For security reason once protocol is activated (Flight Mode), it cannot be changed anymore.
+**Important: For security reasons once protocol is activated (Flight Mode), it cannot be changed anymore.
 Need to recycle power.**<br />

+**Pay attention that at the moment are used channel 1 for ailerons and channel 2 for elevators (AETR).
+If you use other mapping channels move sticks accordingly for channels 1 and 2.**<br />
+**Channel mapping affect only protocol selection while the real channel mapping for your RX is controlled by the firmware version loaded on the IRANGEX**<br />

 **BINDING procedure**<br />
 After turning on the transmitter, move elevator stick UP to activate binding procedure as shown on the display.<br />